raunitpatel/new_sentiment_analysis/README.md

 Users can register through register page.
 Then, user can login through login page.

-You can access the django admin page at http://127.0.0.1:8000/admin and login with username 'admin' and the above password.
+You can access the django admin page at http://127.0.0.1:8000/admin and login with username 'admin' and password 'admin@123'.

 Also a new admin user can be created using
 ```bash